-Paint Ideas That Make Small Rooms Look Bigger
+Paint Ideas That Make Small Spaces Look Bigger

 Whether it's a reflection of light or trick of the eye, these paint colors and ideas can help cramped quarters appear larger.